 We often link to affiliate products and services that we believe will benefit our readers.
 As Amazon Associates, we earn from qualifying purchases.
 Learn more here.

 A few years ago, we took an epic 6-week trip through 7 countries in Europe.
 We had a massive itinerary, beginning with a 10-day road trip around Ireland and a week-long Rhine River cruise soon after.

 But no adventure should be “go-go-go” all the time.
 You need some down time to savor your experiences.
 Our cruise began in Basel, so we flew to Switzerland four days ahead of time relaxing.

 Okay, I’ll confess that we had no intention to “relax,” because we suffer from FOMO, “fear of missing out.”
-Whenever we’re in a new place, we want to find out what it’s like.
+We planned a one day Zurich itinerary, because we want to get the most out of visiting a new place.
 At the very least, it’s fun to see a few things and experience a bit of the local culture and food.

 One day in Zurich

 Rhine River cruises begin in Basel, and the nearest international airport is in Zurich, which happens to be the largest city in Switzerland.
 We flew in a few days before our cruise because, well, delays can happen … and um, we forgot we could get travel insurance for things like that.

 Aside from spending a day in Zurich walking around and a day trip to Mount Pilatus and Lucerne, it was kind of nice having nothing much planned besides Swiss chocolates, cheeses, and Alpine ambiance.
 That’s enough to keep people like us entertained.

 Even with travel insurance, it makes no sense to us why people will fly in the day of a cruise, board the ship, and set sail right away.
 Talk about missed opportunities!
 Why don’t they arrive a few days early?
 I mean, isn’t that why people take river cruises, because they want to see Europe?